JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ---------------------------------------------------------------------------

 ### reverse_shell.nasm ###
-That's all, below I present the entire code of the NASM file, which we will then put into the C language wrapper and try to execute.
+<p style="text-align: justify;">That's all, below I present the entire code of the NASM file, which we will then put into the C language wrapper and try to execute.</p>

 ```nasm
 ; Filename: reverse_shell.nasm